NREL/volttime/README.md

 ACES-Volttime® 
 ====

+__This assumes you know how to build an dinstall volttron agents and a basic understanding of how the Volttron Driver Framework works__

 **Volttime** enables running a VOLTTRON experiment/simulation at a specific but arbitrary date, hour, minute, second and at faster or slower than actual time.